ryanve/tunes/README.md

 # [cue](http://cuejs.com)
 ## native `<audio>` and `<video>` playlists

-[cue](http://cuejs.com) is an opensource jQuery plugin that uses [JSON](http://en.wikipedia.org/wiki/JSON) and [data attributes](http://dev.opera.com/articles/view/an-introduction-to-datasets/) to provide playlist capabilities to native HTML5 audio and video.
+[cue](http://cuejs.com) is an opensource [jQuery](http://jquery.com/) plugin that uses [JSON](http://en.wikipedia.org/wiki/JSON) and [data attributes](http://dev.opera.com/articles/view/an-introduction-to-datasets/) to provide playlist capabilities to native HTML5 audio and video.
+It aims to:

+1. Provide semantic storage and performant access to playlist data.
+2. Provide succinct semantic controls that can be styled in [CSS](https://github.com/ryanve/cue/blob/master/cue.css).
+3. Be minimal, but very extendable.

+### types

+Filetypes dictate compatibility.
+The more types you provide, the better.
+View the [compatibility grid](https://developer.mozilla.org/en-US/docs/Media_formats_supported_by_the_audio_and_video_elements#Browser_compatibility) to see possible types.
+To cover all modern browsers you need at least 2 types:

+- **audio** - use `.mp3` and `.ogg`  - converters: [media.io](http://media.io)
+- **video** - use `.mp4` and `.webm` - converters: [Miro](http://www.mirovideoconverter.com)

+[cue](http://cuejs.com) does not deal with Flash fallbacks for pre-HTML5 browsers.
+However fallbacks and graceful degradation are possible through smart use of `[data-cue-insert]` and `[data-cue-attr]`.
+A [vanilla diet](http://coding.smashingmagazine.com/2012/11/13/the-vanilla-web-diet/) approach is recommended.

 ### [data-cue]

-`[data-cue]` is a custom attribute in which the JSON playlist is stored.
-It can contain raw JSON **or** the filename of a .json file to load via AJAX. `[data-cue]` is designed to be placed on a container element that holds the media element and related informational elements such as credits or captions.
+`[data-cue]` is the data attribute in which the JSON playlist is stored.
+It is designed to be placed on a container element that holds the media element and related informational elements such as credits or captions.
+It can contain inline JSON **or** the filename of a .json file to load via AJAX.
+Inline JSON is more performant and more stable than loading AJAX requests.

 ```html
 <div data-cue="playlist.json">